Critical access hospitals with the highest readmission rates

 - Total hip arthroplasty and/or total knee arthroplasty

-Critical access hospitals (CAHs), which provide essential care to rural populations that might not otherwise have healthcare access, are exempt from high readmission rate reimbursement penalties but still report readmission rates to CMS and track rates as a measure of hospital performance.
+Critical access hospitals (CAHs) provide essential care to rural populations that might not otherwise have healthcare access.
+These facilities are exempt from high readmission rate reimbursement penalties but still report readmission rates to CMS and track rates as a measure of hospital performance.

-We reviewed the all-cause readmission rates for 910 CAHs tracked in the Definitive Healthcare HospitalView product.
-Here are the top 25 critical access hospitals by all-cause hospital-wide readmission rate.
+We reviewed 1,106 CAHs reporting readmission rates in the Definitive Healthcare HospitalView product.
+Keep reading to see our analysis of the top 25 critical access hospitals by all-cause hospital-wide readmission rate.

 Top 25 CAHs by all-cause hospital-wide readmission rate